PSMRI/Temp-Identity-API/README.md

 * MySQL Database

 ## Integrations
-* RMNCH - Reproductive, Maternal, Newborn, and Child Health
+* RMNCH (Reproductive, Maternal, Newborn, and Child Health)
 ## Usage
 All features have been exposed as REST endpoints.
 Refer to the SWAGGER API specification for details.